- Email Subscriptions

 San Joaquin River Dissolved Oxygen TMDL

 The San Joaquin River Dissolved Oxygen TMDL was adopted by the Regional Board on 27 January 2005.
 It has been approved by the State Water Resources Control Board (SWRCB) and the Office of Administrative Law.
 Final approval by U.S. EPA was received on 27 February 2007.
 The TMDL is a Basin Plan Amendment that includes a Control Program to reduce the amount of oxygen demanding substances and their precursors in the San Joaquin River.
 For additional information please contact Christine Joab at (916) 464-4655 or by email at firstname.lastname@example.org.

 Subscribe on-line to our San Joaquin River Dissolved Oxygen, electronic mailing list.

 - San Joaquin River Dissolved Oxygen Control Program Fact Sheet

-The Control Program requires an evaluation of the allocations and implementation provisions once the studies are completed.
-Staff has reviewed the results of the studies and has developed a draft Staff Report with recommendations for future actions to address the DO impairment.
-The recommendations made within the draft Staff Report take into consideration the results of the studies, Central Valley Water Board regulatory programs, other actions being undertaken, and current dissolved oxygen conditions in the San Joaquin River.
+The Control Program required an evaluation of the allocations and implementation provisions once studies in the San Joaquin River watershed were completed.
+Staff reviewed the results of the studies and developed a draft Staff Report with recommendations for future actions to address the DO impairment.

 Public Meetings and Workshops